Gamekiller48/Retrieval-based-Voice-Conversion/README.md

 ## Installation and usage

+RVC uses [poetry](https://github.com/python-poetry/poetry) for dependency management rather than pip.
+Make sure you have it installed.

 ### Standard Setup

 First, create a directory in your project.
 The `assets` folder will contain the models needed for inference and training, and the `result` folder will contain the results of the training.